maya-jade/portfolio-project/README.md

 ## 🚢 Deployment

-The site is automatically deployed to GitHub Pages via GitHub Actions when pushing to the `main` branch.
-The workflow:
+The site is automatically deployed to Vercel when pushing to the `main` branch.
+Vercel handles:

-1. Installs dependencies
+1. Installing dependencies
-2. Builds the production bundle
+2. Building the production bundle
-3. Deploys to GitHub Pages
+3. Deploying to the CDN

 ## 📄 License